-> Show knowledge in CADAL’s activities visiting its websites.
+Show knowledge of CADAL’s activities visiting its websites.

-The intern must bring a personal computer (Notebook/Netbook) to use wi-fi connection in the office.
+The intern must bring a personal computer (Notebook/Netbook) to use a wi-fi connection in the office.

 CADAL does not accept any responsibility for expenditures that may result from accidents and/or sickness during the internship.
 So, the intern must have his/her proper insurance.

-CADAL commits itself to assist the intern in the matters related to his/her work during the internship but it will not cover expenses related to lodging, transport or food, so the intern must have the money or credit necessary to pay for those living costs.
+CADAL commits itself to assist the intern in matters related to his/her work during the internship, but it will not cover expenses related to lodging, transport or food, so the intern must have the money or credit necessary to pay for those living costs.

-Once the application was accepted for the internship, CADAL will send the intern a brief text with recommendations and uses related to life in Argentina, such as security, food, weather and work concerns.
+Once the application is accepted for the internship, CADAL will send the intern a brief text with recommendations and uses related to life in Argentina, such as security, food, weather and work concerns.

 CADAL does not arrange visa processes.
-Those accepted for the internship will receive and official letter of invitation that will be of help in such procedures.
+Those accepted for the internship will receive an official letter of invitation that will be of help in such procedures.

 CADAL also commits itself to give the intern a friendly work environment and give his/her the same treatment and conveniences as the rest of the people working at CADAL.

-At the same time, it is expected that the intern take part in most, if not all, of the activities organized by CADAL, no only helping in the organization but also as part of the audience in order to get to know more on Latin America and the work of our organization.
+At the same time, it is expected that the intern takes part in most, if not all, of the activities organized by CADAL; not only by helping in the organization but also as part of the audience, in order to get to learn more about Latin America and the work of our organization.

 “My internship at CADAL offered me a first hand experience on the workings of an NGO, getting to know the processes they carry on: organizing events and publications and the communication of research.
 But not only did I learn that at CADAL, but it also offered me a more detailed view about other countries and how the respect (or not) human rights.
 Living in Buenos Aires I got to know a city and its history and Gabriel and Hernan were always willing to answer my questions and help in every way possible.
 It was a truly enriching experience.
 Thank you Gabriel and Hernán for letting me help at CADAL!”